African Before The Slave Trade And Colonization

 The economy was so advanced that Kilwa even minted its own Coins but the arrival of Arab Slave Traders and the Portuguese would in time spell the end of this jewel of East Africa.

-Southern Africa also contributed to the splendour of Africa in this period with notable Kingdoms such as Mapungukukwe, Great Zimbabwe’s Monomotapa and Shaka’s Zulu Empire bearing witness to Africa’s rise and significance in international trade and military strength.
+Southern Africa also contributed to the splendour of Africa in this period with notable Kingdoms such as Mapungubwe, Great Zimbabwe’s Monomotapa and Shaka’s Zulu Empire bearing witness to Africa’s rise and significance in international trade and military strength before the arrival of Slavery and Colonialism.

 The Nomads Of Africa